frcteam3024/2022-swerve-code/README.md

 # 2022-robot-code
-python code for vision on genesis
+python code for vision on Genesis